Tandle Hill is Oldham’s oldest country park. It has 48 hectares of parkland with mature beech, mixed woodland and grassland.

 There are views across the Manchester Plain and the Pennine Hills.

 Tandle Hill is a designated Site of Biological Importance for its fungi and bird populations.

 Facilities and recreation

-- Café (open most weekends and school holidays - weather permitting)
+- Café and toilets (open most weekends and school holidays - weather permitting)

 - Orienteering (Greater Manchester Orienteering Activities website)

 - Bird watching (try and spot Bullfinch, Twite, Lesser Redpoll and Song Thrush)

 - Pond dipping

 The park has public toilets (including disabled access), baby changing facilities and car parking.

 Download a walking guide to the Tandle Hill area.